jweisz/swifty-tj/README.md

 ## Prerequisites

-Before using this recipe, you need to install the Swift 3.0 runtime for your Raspberry Pi.
+Before using this recipe, you need to install the Swift 3.0 runtime for your Raspberry Pi, as well as the `clang` toolchain.

 ### Install Swift-3.0